June 6, 2025

 ```

 The first time that a plot is generated, the processing may take a while if the plotting code is computationally expensive.
-On future builds, the plot will not need to be generated again unless the code that was used to create it changes.
+On subsequent builds, the plot will not need to be generated again unless the code that was used to create it changes.
 Each output image file name contains a hash of the code that created the image.
 A side effect of this is that the directory containing the Markdown file will accumulate many different versions of the same plot as the plot evolves over time, unless the images are manually deleted.

 A Graphviz graph example